 Storage And Food Safety

 Tangerines are winter fruits but can now be found in supermarkets all throughout the year.
 Fresh tangerines have a bright orange color and feel heavy to hold.
-You should avoid fruits that are too soft, with spots or that feel light and hollow to hold.
+It’s best to avoid fruits that are too soft, spotted, or feel light and hollow to hold.

 The peel of tangerines helps keep the edible arils/segments safe from contamination.
-You can remove the surface dirt or wax by gently cleaning with a moist cloth.
-Peel the skin with your clean hands, remove the seeds, and separate the segments to enjoy the fresh and juicy fruit.
+The surface dirt or wax can be removed by gently cleaning with a moist cloth.
+Clean hands should be used to peel the skin, remove the seeds, and separate the segments to enjoy the fresh and juicy fruit.

-You can store tangerines on your counter-top at room temperature if you intend to eat them within a week.
-Otherwise, you can also place them in a zip-lock pouch bag and refrigerate them to keep them fresh and juicy for up to 2 weeks.
+Tangerines can be stored counter-top at room temperature if eaten within a week.
+Otherwise, placing them in a zip-lock pouch bag and refrigerating them will keep the fruit fresh and juicy for up to 2 weeks.

-To freeze tangerines, you should peel them first.
-Place the small tangerine sections in a freezer-safe sealed bag with little to no air.
-This way, they can stay fresh in the freezer for up to a year.
+If freezing, tangerines should first be peeled, then placed in a freezer-safe sealed bag with little to no air.
+They can stay fresh in the freezer for up to a year.

 Now that we have understood the details about tangerine benefits and possible side effects, let’s look at a few easy recipes to help you enjoy this fruit.

 Tangerines can be eaten standalone as a fruit or as a healthy dessert combined with cottage cheese, low-fat yogurt, or ricotta cheese.
 Tangerine sauce is also a great addition to vegetable, seafood, and poultry dishes.
-You can add their refreshingly sweet and citrusy flavor to salads, sides, and main courses.
-You may use tangerines in place of or in addition to any other citrus fruits.
+They add refreshingly sweet and citrusy flavor to salads, sides, and main courses, and can be used in place of or in addition to any other citrus fruits.

 1. Choco-dipped Tangerines